GrokkingGrok/Project-Asimov/CONTRIBUTING.md

   * `flow` describes the act of moving something from one `actor` to another.
     * Each `flow` only goes one way.
     * If that same something needs to move back where it came from, it needs to travel along a different `flow`.
-  * `actors` are, in the most general sense, what store the things `flow` into, through, and out of.
+  * `actors` are, in the most general sense, busy storing the things that `flow` into and out of their possession, and not much else.
-  * `actors` also store a large `schema` of attributes that help decide:
+  * `actors` store a large `schema` of attributes that help decide:
     * What is allowed to `flow` into and out of them,
     * At what rates the `flow` may occur, and
     * Under which market conditions the `flow` and rate may occur, etc.